nikAizuddin/study_x86asm_linux/README.md

         Study about how to allocate and free heap memory using brk() systemcall.

+    bubble_sort
+        Study about bubble sort algorithm using x86 Assembly.

     simple_array
         Study about structures and arrays in NASM Assembler.